The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Appendix section : Proof of Theorem

 } with the implication that $\partial V_{t,x,F,u}\phd$ is $\C^1$ and strictly decreasing, since $\partial U\phd$ is strictly decreasing and $c\phd$ is strictly increasing; in particular, $V_{t,x,F,u}\phd\in\C^2(\R)$ and $\partial^2 V_{t,x,F,u}\phd<\nobreak 0$.

 Removing the production technology from the model leads to the removal of the third row and the third column in the Jacobian matrix in \eqref{Jh}.
 Similarly, removing the private lending instrument from the model leads to the removal of the second row and the second column from the Jacobian.
-In either case, the application of the implicit function theorem as above is straightforward.
+In either case, the application of the implicit function theorem as above gives the result.

 The second part of the theorem can be established in much the same way.
 Let $k(c,\q,\qq)\in\R^2$ be the vector composed of the left sides in the last two equations in \eqref{z2-no-lm}.
-Then $k\in\C^2(\R^3;\R^2)$ with Jacobian matrix {\abovedisplayskip=10pt plus 1.5pt minus 1.5pt\belowdisplayskip=10pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt
+Then $k\in\C^2(\R^3;\R^2)$ with Jacobian matrix {\abovedisplayskip=12pt plus 3.5pt minus 2.5pt\belowdisplayskip=12pt plus 3.5pt minus 2.5pt\belowdisplayshortskip=8pt plus 3.5pt minus 1.5pt

 } As the matrix composed of the last two columns in this Jacobian was already shown to have a strictly positive determinant, the implicit function theorem completes the proof.

 \stepcounter{section}